waghanza/cyclone/README.rst

 All can be mixed up, but some care has to be taken.

-When multiple decorators are applied to a request method, ``@authenticated`` must always be the first.
+When multiple decorators are applied to a request method, ``@authenticated`` must always be the first (top of other decorators).
 The reason for this, is because if authentication fails the request shouln't be processed.

 For the other two, ``inlineCallbacks`` and ``@authenticated``, sequence doesn't really matter.